Pseudo Bayesian Mixed Models under Informative Sampling: Mixed Effects Pseudo Posterior Distribution

 This pseudo-posterior reduces to the following expression for the observed sample,

 where $\pi_{g j} = P(\delta_{g j} = 1)$ (under $P^{\pi}$), $w_{g j} \propto 1/\pi_{g,j}$ and $N_{g}$ denotes the number of units in the population linked to observed group, $g \in(1,\ldots,G_{S})$ observed in the sample.
 We set $w_{g} := 1/N_{g}\times \mathop{\sum}_{j\in S_{g}}w_{g j}$ and the result is achieved. \end{proof} This result derives from eliciting group-indexed weights from unit inclusion probabilities for units linked to the groups.
 While the resulting pseudo-posterior estimators look very similar across the two theorems, the sampling designs are very different from one another in that groups are not directly sampled in this latter case, which is revealed in their differing formulations for $w_{g}$.

-In practice, it is not common for the data analyst to know the population group sizes, $(N_{g})$, for the groups, $g\in (1,\ldots,G_{S})$ observed in the sample, so one estimates an $\hat{N}_{g}$ to replace $N_{g}$ in Equation~\ref{eq:sampindirmodel}.
-We propose a method for producing $\hat{N}_{g}$ in Section~\ref{sec:pseudoprobs}, which we utilize in a simulation study that follows.
+The averaging of unit weights formulation for $w_{g}$ naturally arises under the derivation of Equation~\ref{eq:popindirect} when sampling units, rather than groups under a model that utilizes group-indexed random effects to capture within group dependence that naturally arises among units in the population.
+Exponentiating the augmented pseudo-likelihood of Equation~\ref{eq:popunitindirect} by survey variables anticipates the integration of the random effects to produce an observed data pseudo-likelihood.
+We may intuit this result by interpreting this form for $w_{g}$ proportional to the average importance of units nested in group each group, $g$.
+It bears mention that in the indirect sampling case, there is no probability of group selection defined for a single stage design.